getmaxun/maxun_docs/docs/intro.md

 Maxun is **no-code by default**, with optional APIs and SDKs when deeper integration is needed — without changing how extractions are defined.

-👉 Continue to the next chapter to understand how Maxun works under the hood and how these capabilities are powered.
+👉 Continue to the next chapter to understand how Maxun works and how these capabilities are powered.